Identifying Counterfactual Queries with the R Package cfid: Using the cfid package

 The same DAG can often be defined in many ways.
-For example, we could also define the graph of Figure~\ref{fig:graphG} using a subgraph construct as follows: \begin{CodeInput} R> g <- dag("X -> {Z, Y}; Z -> Y; X <-> Z") \end{CodeInput} We could also combine the outgoing edge of \code{Z} and the bidirected edge into a single statement: \begin{CodeInput} R> g <- dag("X -> {Z, Y}; X <-> Z -> Y;") \end{CodeInput} The edge from \code{Z} to \code{Y} could be defined in the subgraph as well: \begin{CodeInput} R> g <- dag("Z <-> X -> {Z -> Y}") \end{CodeInput} The output of \code{dag} is an object of class \code{"dag"} which is a square adjacency matrix of the graph, with additional attributes for the vertex labels and latent variables and a \code{print} method.
+For example, we could also define the graph of Figure~\ref{fig:graphG} using a subgraph construct as follows: \begin{example} R> g <- dag("X -> {Z, Y}; Z -> Y; X <-> Z") \end{example} We could also combine the outgoing edge of \code{Z} and the bidirected edge into a single statement: \begin{example} R> g <- dag("X -> {Z, Y}; X <-> Z -> Y;") \end{example} The edge from \code{Z} to \code{Y} could be defined in the subgraph as well: \begin{example} R> g <- dag("Z <-> X -> {Z -> Y}") \end{example} The output of \code{dag} is an object of class \code{"dag"} which is a square adjacency matrix of the graph, with additional attributes for the vertex labels and latent variables and a \code{print} method.
 Graph definitions that imply cycles or self-loops will raise an error.
 Examples of more complicated graph constructs can be found from the \pkg{cfid} package documentation for the \code{dag} function.
-Graphs using supported external formats can be converted to \code{dag} objects via the function \code{import_graph}.
-Conversely, \code{dag} objects can be exported in supported external formats using the function \code{export_graph}.
+Graphs using supported external formats can be converted to \code{"dag"} objects via the function \code{import\_graph}.
+Conversely, \code{"dag"} objects can be exported in supported external formats using the function \code{export\_graph}.